BonnieKali/routes-schema/README.md

 ### Further development

+- withQueryParam should accept type/enum of accepted params defined in the schema.
 - Add verification step for user-defined routes.
   Create dictionary of all accessible methods from out models class and check for collisions after running them through the format method.